EytsamElahi/network-layer/README.md

 # Network Layer

 This network manager is created using Url Request with Concurrency.
 In order to use this, you just need to download the repo and add it to your project as a framework.
+Please checkout the example folder to how to use it.